CaptchaVerify/Mini-Labs/README.md

 The Foundations Lab is a collection of exercises designed to teach and document core cybersecurity skills through hands-on experience.
 The focus is on understanding system behavior, Windows and Linux basics, logging, and early threat visibility.
 This section forms the foundation for more advanced detection, monitoring, and incident response exercises.

-Each folder within 'Foundations-Lab' contains detailed notes, screenshots, and observations from daily labs.
+Each folder within 'Foundations' contains detailed notes, screenshots, and observations from daily labs.

 ## Objectives
 - Learn how to set up safe lab environments using virtual machines.